-Forest Park and/or Southeast Dubois Co School Corporation retain sole right of possession of the Chromebook.
+Southeast Dubois Co School Corporation retains sole right of possession of the Chromebook.
 The Chromebooks are RENTED to the students for educational purposes for the academic year.
-Moreover, Forest Park administrative staff and faculty retain the right to collect and/or inspect Chromebooks at any time, including via electronic remote access and to alter, add, delete installed software or hardware.
+Moreover, school administrative staff and faculty retain the right to collect and/or inspect Chromebooks at any time, including via electronic remote access and to alter, add, delete installed software or hardware.